status-im/help.status.im/docs/en/your-profile-and-preferences/mute-your-notifications.md

 === "Mobile"

-    1. From the tab bar, tap :mobile-communities: **Communities** to mute community and channel or tap :mobile-messages: **Messages** to mute a group chat and DM.
+    1. From the tab bar, tap :mobile-communities: **Communities** to mute a community or channel, or tap :mobile-messages: **Messages** to mute a group chat or DM.
     1. Long press the community, channel, group chat or DM you want to mute.
     1. Tap :mobile-mute: **Mute**.
     1. Select the length of time you'd like to mute your notifications.